My Research Tools is a set of web applications designed for University of Manitoba Researchers.

 My Research Tools was created by ORS in collaboration with IST.
 It is an ongoing project and integrates various UM systems, including InfoEd (ORS), Aurora (Budgets & Grants) and VIP (Human Resources).

 Profile, Keywords & Collaboration

 This site allows you to enter your research expertise keywords and descriptions.
 Information you choose to make public will be searchable in the public Research Experts Search.
 In addition, you may post project summaries to seek collaborators within the University.
-International Activities (collected for the International Office) may also be entered here.
+International Activities (collected for the International Centre) may also be entered here.

 Experts Search (Internal)

 This site allows you to search all information entered by UM Researchers.
 It has the same functionality as the public Research Experts Search but contains both public and University-only information.

 Experts Related Search (Internal)